PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

   PowerShell repo's [README.md][readme] file.

-  Note: On Windows 10 Anniversary Update or higher, you can use the [Windows Subsystem for Linux][wsl] console to build the module.
+  Note: On Windows 10 Anniversary Update or higher, you can use the [Windows Subsystem for Linux][wsl] (WSL) console to build the module.
 In order to import and use the module, you'll need to install `PowerShell Core` for the version of `Ubuntu` you're running.
 You can get that version info by running the command `lsb_release -a` from the WSL console.

 * .NET Core 2.0 SDK

   Download and install the [.NET Core 2.0 SDK][net-core-sdk] for your operating system.
-  It is recommended to use a package manager to install the SDK on Linux.
+  It is recommended that you use a package manager to install the SDK on Linux.
   See these [instructions][linux-install] on how to install the SDK on Linux.
   Be sure to pick your distribution of Linux e.g. RHEL, Debian, etc so you get the appropriate instructions for your platform.